 With higher-z galaxies, many of the UV emission lines get shifted into the range of JWST.
 For example, the N IV] λ1486 emitter studied by Raiter et al. (2010) at z ~ 5.6 gets shifted into the range of NIRCam.
 In addition to NIRCam, JWST’s MIRI is sensitive in the 0.5 to 28.3 µm and will provide medium resolution spectroscopy (R~3000) over this range.

-Many of our UV emission lines are stronger in the dust-free simulations than the baseline model and could thus be used as diagnostic (see Figure 7a).
-For example, N V λ1240 and increases 0.4 dex when dust is not included in our models.
+Many of our UV emission lines are stronger in the dust-free simulations than the baseline model and could thus be used as dust diagnostics (see Figure 7a).
+For example, N V λ1240 and Si II] λ2335 increases 0.4 dex and 0.5 respectively when dust is not included in our models.
 [O V] λ1218 both emits more strongly and in a greater range on the LOC place when dust is not included.
 All of these emission lines will be accessible to JWST’s MIRI well into the high-z range.

+[WHAT DO YOU THINK ABOUT REPLACING N III 991 WITH O IV 1549 BELOW?
+IT SHOWS GREATER CHANGE, STRONGER EMISSION, AND IS COMMONLY MENTIONED IN LITERATURE]

+[I assume you mean C IV 1549?
+That’s fine; I’ve changed the analysis.
+Is it ok that both of the lines we now suggest are carbon though?
+Also we have to keep our JWST plots cut at 17, else we end up contradicting ourselves. – Helen]

-We predict, however, that C III λ977 and will be the most useful UV emission lines for JWST observations.
-Given thatwe looking , we expect there to be less dust and low metallicity since there are fewer supernova remnants and less chemical enrichment temperature-sensitive FUV line been used in AGN literature to discriminate between pure shock and photoionization modes of excitation (Allen, Dopita & Tsvetanov 1998).
-However, in these low dust, low metallicity environments, we expect little to no AGN contribution (Hopkins et al. 2006) since we are past the AGN epoch (z < 3) of galaxy evolutionC III λ977 and become stronger under these conditions (Figure 8).
+We predict, however, that C III λ977 and C IV λ1549 will be the most useful UV emission lines for JWST observations.
+Given that with JWST, we will be looking at the early universe, we expect there to be less dust and low metallicity since there are fewer supernova remnants and less chemical enrichment (AGN3).
+C III λ977, a temperature-sensitive collisionally excited FUV line, has been used in AGN literature to discriminate between pure shock and photoionization modes of excitation (Allen, Dopita & Tsvetanov 1998).
+C IV λ1549, another collisionally excited FUV line, proves even more useful in this regard (Allen, Dopita & Tsvetanov 1998).
+However, in these low dust, low metallicity environments, we expect little to no AGN contribution (Hopkins et al. 2006) since we are past the AGN epoch (z < 3) of galaxy evolution.
+C III λ977 and C IV λ1549 become stronger under these conditions (Figure 8).

-Given their moderate ionization potentials ( eV and eV respectively), these two ionization states will be easily formed given the vigorous amounts of star formation at high redshift and thus will serve as good diagnostics.
-Additionally, when adopting local nebular conditions, C III λ977 and are not strong lines; they should only be detecting for high-z galaxies with little dust.
-Their peak log(Wλ) in our dusty 5 Z⊙ simulations are and respectively while their peak log(Wλ) in our dust-free 0.2 Z⊙ simulations are 2. and respectively (Figure 8).
-They both have strong emission at 8 ≤ φH ≤ 12, and 0 ≤ nH ≤ 4.
-JWST’s MIRI should detect these luminous emission lines at high redshifts.
+Given their moderate ionization potentials (47.9 eV and 64.5 eV respectively), these two ionization states will be easily formed given the vigorous amounts of star formation at high redshift and thus will serve as good diagnostics.
+Additionally, when adopting local nebular conditions, C III λ977 and C IV λ1549 are not strong lines; they should only be detecting for high-z galaxies with little dust.
+Their peak log(Wλ) in our dusty 5 Z⊙ simulations are 1.3 and 1.4 respectively while their peak log(Wλ) in our dust-free 0.2 Z⊙ simulations are 2.2 and 3.0 respectively (Figure 8).
+They both have strong emission at 8 ≤ φH ≤ 12, and 0 ≤ nH ≤ 4 in the dust-free case (1.0 < log(Wλ) < 2.0).
+We predict that JWST’s MIRI should detect these luminous emission lines at high redshifts.

 6. Conclusion